Symmetries of linearized gravity from adjoint operators: Spin-2

-The $\star$-adjoint of \eqref{eq:SEOTSpin2TSI}, using the self-adjointness of the operators $\TSIOop_{4,0}$ \eqref{eq:TSIOopSelfadj}, $\TSIUop_{0,4}$ \eqref{eq:TSIUopSelfadj} and $\TMEEop_{2,2}$ \eqref{eq:Spin2TMEEopAdjoints}, yields
+The $\star$-adjoint of \eqref{eq:SEOTSpin2TSI}, using the self-adjointness of the operators $\TSIOop$ \eqref{eq:TSIOopSelfadj}, $\TSIUop$ \eqref{eq:TSIUopSelfadj} and $\TMEEop$ \eqref{eq:Spin2TMEEopAdjoints}, yields

-We want to use a solution of the TSI \eqref{eq:TSIEqOperatorForm} to generate new solutions, but the rhs of the last equation is not of that form.
+We want to use a solution of the TSI \eqref{eq:TSIEqOperatorForm} to generate new solutions, but the right-hand side of the last equation is not of that form.
 However, taking the real part of the "new metric", we find

-Now the two terms on the rhs contain the rhs of \eqref{eq:SEOTSpin2TSI} and its complex conjugate.
+Now the two terms on the right-hand side contain the right-hand side of \eqref{eq:SEOTSpin2TSI} and its complex conjugate.
 Therefore solutions of the TSI \eqref{eq:TSIEqOperatorForm} generate metrics in the kernel of the $\TMEEop$ operator.
 The adjoint of \eqref{eq:STwistTwistSpin2TSI} gives

-As the $\sDiv_{1,1} \sDiv_{2,2}$ operator is real, we see that also the linearized scalar curvature of the new metric vanishes.
-Hence, the mapping $\phi_{ABCD}\mapsto \Re(\TSISop^\star_{4,0} \phi)_{ABA'B'}$ to the real part generates new solutions to linearized gravity from solutions to the TSI equation \eqref{eq:TSIEqOperatorForm}. \end{proof}
+As the $\sDiv \sDiv$ operator is real, we see that also the linearized scalar curvature of the new metric vanishes.
+Hence, the mapping $\phi_{ABCD}\mapsto \Re(\TSISop^\star \phi)_{ABA'B'}$ to the real part generates new solutions to linearized gravity from solutions to the TSI equation \eqref{eq:TSIEqOperatorForm}. \end{proof}

 For later reference, we define

 for the new real metric generated from TSI solutions via \eqref{eq:Spin2Shatstar}.
 Since the metric is real, its self-dual curvature is the complex conjugate of the anti-self-dual curvature and hence it is sufficient to calculate the latter via